BEST wine MULLED WINE – which to use?

 Australia has 65 wine-growing regions, each with unique climates and soils, producing a wide variety of wines.
 Renowned areas include the Barossa Valley, Hunter Valley, Margaret River, and Yarra Valley, each contributing distinct characteristics to the Australian wine industry.

-Australia renowned for its high-quality red wines.
+Australia is renowned for its high-quality red wines.
 The chart below highlights the annual production of the country’s ten most common red wine grape varieties, showcasing their prominence and distinctive traits.

 Valued for its soft, velvety texture and fruity profile.
 Merlot typically offers flavours of plum, black cherry, and hints of chocolate.
 It’s a smoother, more approachable alternative to Cabernet Sauvignon.

-Adds structure and depth to blends, with earthy and spicy notes.
+Adds structure and depth to blends with earthy and spicy notes.
 Mourvèdre is often blended with Grenache and Shiraz to create the popular GSM blend, enhancing the wine’s complexity and age-worthiness.

 Gaining popularity for its versatility and flavours of berries, plum, and tobacco.
 Originally from Spain, Tempranillo adapts well to Australia’s varied climates, offering a medium-bodied, food-friendly wine with a distinctive character.